Fiat Chrysler And Peugeot Sign Deal For 50-50 Merger

-Fiat Chrysler and PSA Peugeot have signed a deal for a 50-50 merger, creating the world’s fourth-largest automaker with annual sales of 8.7 million cars.
-The companies announced in a statement on Wednesday the binding terms for the merger, which had been first unveiled in October.
-The companies say the new group will be led by PSA’s cost-cutting CEO Carlo Tavares, with Fiat Chrysler’s chairman John Elkann as chairman.
-The deal would give the companies the scale they need to confront big challenges facing the auto industry.
-Those include adapting to stricter emissions regulations and transitioning to new driving technologies.
+(AP)- Fiat Chrysler and PSA Peugeot have signed a deal for a 50-50 merger, creating the world’s fourth-largest automaker with annual sales of 8.7 million cars.
+The companies announced in a joint statement on Wednesday the binding terms for the merger that was first unveiled in October.
+The new group will be led by PSA’s cost-cutting CEO Carlos Tavares.
+Fiat Chrysler’s chairman, John Elkann, will head the board.
+The merger aims to help the companies achieve scale and save money as they focus on developing expensive new technologies such as electric cars and meet tougher environmental standards.
+No name for the company has been decided yet.

 Comments